A Comprehensive Guide on How to Get a German Residence Permit

 Permanent Residence Permit

 Those who have resided continuously in Germany for 5 years and fulfill specific criteria will be eligible to apply for their permanent residence permit (Niederlassungserlaubnis).
-In special cases, this could also be within 3 years (married to a German, refugee, graduate of a German university, EU Blue Card holders, skilled workers, etc.).
+In special cases, this could also be within 3 years (married to a German, refugee, graduate of a German university, EU Blue Card holder, skilled worker, etc.).

 NOTE: The permanent residence permit does not allow you to vote or make you a citizen of Germany.
 To do this, you will need to apply for German citizenship.